 I have loved having fresh herbs available from our garden this summer.
 There is no easier way to add flavor to dishes than by adding some freshly chopped herbs.
 But as summer comes to an end I have been looking for ways to preserve my herbs for use during the cold months ahead.
 This year I have decided to experiment with three methods for freezing fresh herbs.

-Freezing herbs is a fast and easy way to retain the flavor, aroma, and nutrients found in fresh herbs.
+Yes!
+Freezing fresh herbs is a fast and easy way to retain the flavor, aroma, and nutrients found in fresh herbs.
 Herbs can be frozen for up to twelve months.
-Once thawed they may be too wilted for use in salads or as a garnish but they will make a delicious addition to soups, stir-fries, and casseroles.
-Here are three methods for freezing fresh herbs.

 Your first step will be to harvest and clean your herbs.
 Simply rinse them in water.
 Make sure to pat them dry or spin them dry in a salad spinner.
 You can also lay the herbs out on a tea towel to dry.